-St Paul’s letter to the Romans sounds like Charles could have written it.
+Today’s selection from St Paul’s letter to the Romans sounds like Charles could have written it.
 Concerned that some of his disciples and converts were taking credit for their own good works, Paul first praises them but then reminds them that without Christ nothing of ultimate value can happen.
 The apostle writes, “I have reason to boast in what pertains to God.
 For I will not dare to speak of anything except what Christ has accomplished through me.”
-If anything or anyone distracts us from the works of God in Christ we must avoid them and return to the essentials of Gospel life.
-Both Paul and Charles remind us to live each day simply and gratefully.
+Any distraction from the works of God in Christ fails to advance the cause of the gospel.